courses-ionio/hci/projects/2006041/README.md

 The link to the asciicast on asciinema can be found through this [link](https://asciinema.org/a/367994) and can also be seen embedded below:

 [![asciicast](https://asciinema.org/a/367994.svg)](https://asciinema.org/a/367994)

+### <a name="css"></a> CSS Media Queries Programming Exercise
+For this programming exercise, I implemented changes changes to the CSS Media Queries exercise, by introducing more @media queries dependent on screen width and adapting the colors from green to red as the screen is squeezed.
+The font side is also adapted for the changing screen size.

+My commit to the forked repo can be found by following this [link](https://github.com/elenberg-io/site/commit/3166974ad1a2e258a1aba45a12e1ffe0a770a1c1#diff-f4ae7ac56b1b79abd24151c1b033aa250f7e0771751aeeb8e9f90e8e4875af30), the css-queries.md page on github can be accessed through this [link](https://github.com/elenberg-io/site/blob/button%E2%80%93exercise/_remix/css-queries.md) and my source code in CodePen can be accessed through this [link](https://codepen.io/p2006041/pen/oNLdwQo).